ZerO Initialization: Initializing Neural Networks with only Zeros and Ones: Learning rate warmup

 We observe that learning rate warmup is essential for ZerO to achieve a large maximal learning rate.
 This is because a large initial learning rate leads to gradient explosion, as most of the weights start from the exact zero at the beginning.
 To demonstrate it, we measure the gradient norms during training for the settings with or without learning rate warmup.

 As shown in Figure \ref{fig:gradient_norm_warmup}, we present the gradient norms wrt. the weights of the first convolutional layer in ResNet-18, which is trained on CIFAR-10 for the first 400 iterations.
-The results indicate that learning warmup is needed for ZerO because the smaller initial learning rate prevents the gradients from explosion at the beginning of training.
+The results indicate that a learning rate warmup is needed for ZerO because the smaller initial learning rate prevents the gradients from the signal explosion at the beginning of training.

-Interestingly, we observe that the warmup has much larger effect on ZerO than other random initialization methods.
+Interestingly, we observe that the warmup has a much larger effect on ZerO than other random initialization methods.
 For Kaiming and Xavier initialization, gradient norms are nearly unchanged after applying warmup.
 However, for ZerO initialization, the gradient norms become significantly smaller (even smaller than the baselines) after applying the warmup.

-For random initialization methods, the small changes of gradient norms are because the gradient norms are largely dominated by the initial weight variance, which are controlled by the initializers.
+For random initialization methods, the small changes in gradient norms are because the norms are largely dominated by the initial weight variance, which is controlled by the initializers.
 Choosing inappropriate initial weight variance usually leads to gradient explosion.
-To avoid the explosion, previous studies on random initialization propose various principles to control the initial weight variances, given different architectures and types of nonlinearities.
-However, as ZerO initialization trains the weights from zeros and ones without pre-defined weight variances, the learning rate becomes the dominant factor that controls the norm of the initial gradients.
-Hence, choosing an appropriate initial learning rate is sufficient for avoiding exploding gradients under ZerO initialization, without the need of considering the variances of the initial weights.
+To avoid the explosion, previous studies on random initialization propose various principles to control the variances for different architectures and nonlinearities.
+However, as ZerO initialization directly trains the weights from zeros and ones (without pre-defined weight variances), the learning rate becomes the dominant factor that controls the norm of the initial gradients.
+Hence, choosing an appropriate initial learning rate is sufficient for avoiding exploding gradients under ZerO initialization.